 It's a view shared by the former Environment department CIO Al Blake, who recently took up the role of the ACT government’s chief technology officer after a stint in-between in the private sector.

-Blake is responsible for one of Australia's most ambitious cloud projects - shifting the entire ACT government to the cloud, which he hopes will make the state ‘tin free’ in five years and give directorates the ability to quickly ramp services up and down.
+Blake is responsible for one of Australia's most ambitious cloud projects - shifting the entire ACT government to the cloud, which he hopes will make the territory ‘tin free’ in five years and give directorates the ability to quickly ramp services up and down.

 “We’re all used to going off massive capital budgets – that’s what we’ve done for decades – and our entire governance process is based around getting all the specifications, hundreds of pages and going out for [tens of millions of] dollars to build something,” he said.